SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 The main intent is to allow communicator manufacturers to easily implement their use cases based on logically grouped data points, while device-specific communication details to the SGr communicator library.
 Any product that support the functional profiles required for a specific use case are therefore  automatically compatible, and can be used whithout changing the implementation.

+## Structure

+# For developer - XSD scheme for functional profiles
 ## General Structure
 The schema of the functional profile is structured on two levels:
 - Information concerning the entire functional profile